 Title:Tracing the Earliest Settlers of the British Isles : Inquiries respecting the Origin of the Inhabitants of the British Islands, in three Letters.
-A rare original article from the journal Archaeologia, 1809
+An article printed in 1809, written by Samuel Greatheed : 28 pages

 Item ID:CI00-158080